 This is one of those museums that’s regularly packed with people, so get as early as possible to try and beat the crowds that will undoubtedly form.

-It’s a very memorable site, and it feels quite distressing to learn more about the event that completely shook the world.
+The 911 Memorial is a very memorable site, and it feels quite distressing to learn more about the event that completely shook the world.
 No matter your views, it’s a tragic part of history.

 If you have a personal connection to the tragedy of 9/11, or just want to pay your respects, you might want to set aside an entire morning just for this place.